Panda4817/Mastermind-solver/README.md

 ## Requirements

-Python 3
+- Python 3
-Data in a text file and input data from episodes
+- Name data in a text file
+- Input data from episodes

 ## Attribute